Cheloica/Cheloica/README.md

 - 👋 Hi, I’m @Cheloica My real name is Ignacia, and I´m also known as Iggy
 - 👀 I’m interested in learning, I consider myself very curious.
 - 🌱 I’m currently learning python, I find it really cool to be able to code and program.
-- 💞️ I’m looking to collaborate on new team ideas at my work.
+- 💞️ I’m looking to collaborate on new team ideas at work.
 - 📫 How to reach me https://www.linkedin.com/in/ignacia-azocar-vergara-1b712759/
 - 😄 Pronouns: She
 - ⚡ Fun fact: ...
 My aim is so bad, that when I throw balls, I could break things behind me easily with absolutely no intention